suchtomwow/suchtomwow.github.io/journey.md

 #### Unapologetic

 Such a great book and was instrumental in my thinking that the actual _existence_ of God is kind of an irrelevant concern in Christianity.
 Lots of language, but very empathetic and interesting arguments made by the author.
+Also contains the most refreshing, genuine story of the gospel I've heard.

 #### Finding God in the Waves